 Throughout the Company's history, we have acquired other companies in our industry.
-Since 1989 through our fiscal year ended May 28, 2022, we have completed 23 acquisitions ranging in size from 160 thousand layers to 7.5 million layers.
+Since 1989 through our fiscal year ended June 3, 2023, we have completed 23 acquisitions ranging in size from 160 thousand layers to 7.5 million layers.
 Most recently, effective on May 30, 2021, the Company acquired the remaining 50% membership interest in Red River Valley Egg Farm, LLC ("Red River"), which owns and operates a specialty shell egg production complex that includes 1.7 million cage-free hens.
-For further description of this transaction, refer to Part II.
+For a further description of this transaction, refer to Part II.
 Item 8.
 Notes to the Consolidated Financial Statements, Note 2 - Acquisition.
+We are also focused on additional ways to enhance our product mix and support new opportunities in the restaurant, institutional and commercial food preparation area.
+Beginning in fiscal 2022, we have invested approximately \$32.3 million in Meadowcreek Foods, LLC ("Meadowcreek"), an egg products operation focused on offering hard-cooked eggs.
+In addition to growth through acquisitions, we have also grown by making substantial investments in our business, primarily to increase our cage-free production capacity.